Corset: Waist reduction

 Prior to the invention of the steel eyelet in 1827, the corset primarily served to smooth the lines of the torso and support the posture.
 Steel eyelets as well as steel boning and busks allowed wearers to lace their corsets significantly more tightly without damaging the garment, and created the wasp-waisted shape now associated with the corset.
 Nineteenth century writing on female beauty emphasized the importance of a small, round waist, an exaggeration of the difference between the male and female figure.
 The corset was the primary tool used to achieve this figure, along with padding in the skirt such as petticoats and bustles.
 Periods where skirt fashions were larger and more voluminous typically corresponded with larger-waisted, less dramatic corsets, as less reduction was needed to achieve the hourglass effect; the opposite was true during periods with smaller skirt volumes.

-Dress historian David Kunzle estimates that the average corseted waist size of the 1880s was approximately 21 in, with an uncorseted waist size of about 27 in.
-He argues that extreme reduction - tightlacing - was largely the domain of middle to lower-middle-class women hoping to increase their station in life, although the amount of reduction that constituted "tightlacing" was never precisely defined.
-A corseted waist of 19 in was considered "standard" and one of 13 in "severe" but not unheard of.
-Beauty writer Arnold Cooley complained that that while natural waist sizes were generally around 28 to 29 inches, most women did not allow themselves to exceed 24 inches, and that sizes of 22-20 inches were seen in "deluded victims of fashion and vanity."
+Dress historians estimate that the average corseted waist size of the 1880s was approximately 21 in, with an uncorseted waist size of about 27 in.
+Extreme reduction - tightlacing - was largely the domain of middle to lower-middle-class women hoping to increase their station in life, although the amount of reduction that constituted "tightlacing" is not precisely defined.
+However, the range of typical waist reduction likely ranged from 2–6 in.
+Corset advertisements typically listed sizes ranging from 18 to 30 in closed (which would have been worn with 1–3 in of open lacing).
+Beauty writer Arnold Cooley complained that that while natural waist sizes were generally around 28 to 29 in, most women did not allow themselves to exceed 24 in, and that sizes of 22–20 in were seen in "deluded victims of fashion and vanity."
 Statistics from 1888 indicate that the average waist size had decreased over the past 25 years, attributed to tightlacing itself as well as the lowered respiration and food intake permitted by corset usage.

 Modern wearers are unlikely to achieve the same degree of reduction that was recorded in historical usage.
 During the eighteenth and nineteenth centuries, corset training was usually begun during adolescence or even before.
 The slimmest waist sizes on record should be contextualized with the fact that they were seen in teenage girls, and were likely to have been reserved for special occasions such as dances.

 Until 1998, the Guinness Book of World Records listed Ethel Granger as having the smallest waist on record at 13 in.
 After 1998, the category changed to "smallest waist on a living person."
 Cathie Jung took the title with a waist measuring 15 in.
 Other women, such as Polaire, also have achieved such reductions: 16 in in her case.
-Empress Sisi of Austria was known to have a very slender waist at 16 inches.
+Empress Sisi of Austria was known to have a very slender waist at 16 in.